MonetDB/MonetDB-old/clients/iotclient/documentation/iot_server_arguments.rst

 **-ah  - -ahost=**

-Listening host of the administration (IOT) server.
+Listening host of the administration server.
 By default is on :code:`127.0.0.1`.

 **-ap  - -aport=**

-Listening port of the administration (IOT) server.
+Listening port of the administration server.
 By default is on port :code:`8001`.

 Database Connection
 -------------------

 Credentials for the MAPI connection to MonetDB database.

-.. note:: The user password will be prompted during the initialization of the server.
+.. note:: The user's password will be prompted during the initialization of the server.

 **-d  - -host=**